zowe/docs-site/docs/user-guide/cli-db2plugin.md

     :::note

     The license must be of version 11.5 if the Db2 server is not `db2connectactivated`.
 You can buy a db2connect license from IBM.
 The connectivity can be enabled either on server using db2connectactivate utility or on client using client side license file.
-    To know more about DB2 license and purchasing cost, please contact IBM Customer Support.
+    For more information about Db2 the license and purchasing cost, please contact IBM Customer Support.

     :::